 Geometry is derived from two Latin words, geo + metron meaning earth & measurement.
 Thus it is concerned with the properties and relations of points, lines, surfaces, solids, and higher dimensional analogs.

 Why we Study about Geometry?

 To find Length, Area, Volume of different Plane and Solid figures of use which are present around us in this world and to know better about them.

 (i) Algebraic Geometry – is a branch of geometry studying zeros of multivariate polynomial.
-It include linear and polynomial algebraic equation used for solving about the sets of zeros.The application of this type include Cryptography, string theory etc.
+It includes linear and polynomial algebraic equation used for solving about the sets of zeros.The application of this type includes Cryptography, string theory, etc.

 (ii) Discrete Geometry – is concerned with the relative position of simple geometric object, such as points, lines , triangles, circles etc.

 (iii) Differential Geometry – uses techniques of algebra and calculus for problem-solving.
 The various problem include general relativity in physics etc.